 Special procedure to be applied for an assignment for a BSS system in the frequency band 21.4-22 GHz in Regions 1 and 3

+1 The special procedure described in this attachment can only be applied to one network at a time (except as described in § 3 below) by an administration or an administration acting on behalf of a group of named administrations when for the frequency band 21.4-22 GHz none of those administrations have:

+– a network in the MIFR, notified under Article 11 or

+– more than one network successfully examined under No. 9.34 and published under No. 9.38 at the same orbital position as the one of this special procedure or

-1 The special procedure described in this attachment can only be applied once (except as described in § 3 below) by an administration or an administration acting on behalf of a group of named administrations whennone of those administrations havea network in the MIFR, notified under Article 11 or successfully examined under No. 9.34 and published under No. 9.38 for the frequency band 21.4-22 GHz.
-In case of countries complying with § 3 below, the special procedures described in this attachment can also be applied1 by an administration when this administration has networks in the MIFR, notified under Article 11 or successfully examined under No. 9.34 and published under No. 9.38 for the frequency band 21.4-22 GHz, but which, combined, do not include its entire territory in the service area.
-Each one of the administrations in a group will lose its right to apply this special procedures individually or as a member of another group.
+– a network successfully examined under No. 9.34 and published under No. 9.38 at an orbital position different from the one of this special procedure.

+In case of countries complying with § 3 below, the special procedures described in this attachment can also be applied1 by an administration when this administration has networks in the MIFR, notified under Article 11 or more than one network successfully examined under No. 9.34 and published under No. 9.38 at the same orbital position as the one of this special procedure or a network successfully examined under No. 9.34 and published under No. 9.38 at an orbital position different from the one of this special procedure for the frequency band 21.4-22 GHz, but which, combined, do not include its entire territory in the service area.
+Each one of the administrations in a group will lose its right to apply this special procedure individually or as a member of another group.
+(WRC-23)

-2 In the case that an administration that has already made a submission under this special procedure, either individually or as a part of a group (except as described in § 3 below), at a later stage submits a new submission, this new submission cannot benefit from this special procedure.
+2 In the case that an administration that has already made a submission under this special procedure, either individually or as a part of a group (except as described in § 3 below), at a later stage submits a new submission, this new submission cannot benefit from this special procedure except if the network associated with the previous submission under this special procedure has not been notified prior to the ITU regulatory deadline.
+(WRC-23)

+2bis In order to benefit from application of the special procedure, the submitting administration may either withdraw or modify its submission previously sent to the Bureau under the normal procedure and successfully examined under No. 9.34 and published under No. 9.38.
+In the case of modification, it shall be within the envelope characteristics of the previous submission in order to retain the original date of receipt.
+If the previous submission includes several frequency bands, the modification can be applied to the frequency band 21.4-22 GHz by separating it as an independent submission under the special procedure.

 …

 _____________